ShizukaDonaghue/melting-snowman/TESTING.md

 User stories were tested and addressed as follows:

 *I would like to understand how to play the game with ease.*
- * The Rules screen explains the rule clearly, including what inputs are valid.
+ * The Rules screen explains the rule clearly, including what inputs are expected.
     <details>
       <summary>Supporting image</summary>
       <img src="docs/rules.png" width="700">